jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Happily, we already did.
 Against Darth Blockbuster himself.

-Let's see who won that contest.

 ## Darth Blockbuster Uses Dark Majic and the Death Star

 Industrial Age industries use dark majic to keep their customers attached to an aging product.
 Today's Hollywood, with its endless remakes and franchise, is a great example.
 But Tinseltown didn't start out as replicators of entertainment.

 Today's studios were started by innovators.
 At first, they were based around New Jersey.
 They only went to Los Angeles to escape the ceaseless patent trolls of East Coast technology companies like the Motion Picture Patents Company.

-Once established in California, master storytellers like Samual Goldwyn, David O. Selnick, and Irving Thalberg made movies into a worldwide sensation.
+Once the new film industry was established in California, master storytellers like Samual Goldwyn, David O. Selnick, and Irving Thalberg made movies into a worldwide sensation.
 Like Steve Jobs used digital technology to glue us to smartphones, these creators used projector, sound, and film technology that glued people to theatre seats.

 By the 1930s, Hollywood's Studio System was the Silicon Valley of its day.